jeffbander/leqvio-patient-management/replit.md

   - When last appointment status changes to "Cancelled" or "No Show", scheduleStatus automatically changes to "Needs Rescheduling"
   - When last appointment is at least 3 months ago and no next appointment is scheduled, scheduleStatus automatically changes to "Needs Scheduling–High Priority" (displayed with red styling)
 - Click-to-copy MRN functionality: MRN fields in both patient list and patient detail views have copy buttons that copy the MRN to clipboard
-- Epic insurance text extraction: New "Epic Insurance Text (Copy & Paste)" option in patient documents allows users to copy insurance information from Epic screens and automatically extract insurance details using AI
+- Epic insurance text extraction: New "Epic Insurance Text (Copy & Paste)" option in patient documents allows users to copy insurance information from Epic screens and automatically extract insurance details using AI - now automatically maps extracted data to patient fields (primary/secondary insurance, member IDs, group numbers) and logs changes in notes
 - Automatic note logging: Insurance and authorization changes are automatically logged in patient notes with timestamps showing old and new values
 - Voicemail note integration: When voicemail is logged for a patient, it's automatically added to their notes in addition to updating the lastVoicemailAt timestamp.
 Fixed issue where voicemail notes only worked for first voicemail - now works for all subsequent voicemails by comparing timestamps
 - Organized notes sections: Notes are automatically organized into three clear sections with distinct visual styling: